SimonasEndriulaitis/MyWebsite/README.md

 Welcome.

-This is my website, i'm currently working on it and plan to host it in the near future, it will showcase my other projects that i have made and will make, also it will contain a Bio segment.
+This is my website, i'm currently working on, and plan to host it in the near future, it will showcase my other projects that i have made and will make, also it will contain a Bio segment.

-Recently finished creating the landing page, and currently i'm working on adding animations and other funcionality to it.
+Recently finished creating the landing page, and currently i'm working on adding animations and other funcionality to the other pages.

 I estimate i'm about 60% done with the entire site.